llestandi/llestandi/README.md

-Hi, I’m Lucas, assistant professor at Ecole Centrale Nantes (FR)
+Hi, I’m Lucas, associate professor (MCF) at Ecole Centrale Nantes, France

 I use this github mostly for storing my research and teaching work.
 Occasionnaly, I'll make the repos that deserve it public.